Show by Label

 The Back Panel

-At this moment, it will help to mount the fan on the back panel, so you can use it to double check the space between that fan and the heatsink/fan combination that will be mounted on the bottom shell later.
+At this moment in the build process, it will help to mount the fan on the back panel so you can use it to double check the space between that fan and the second heatsink/fan combination that will be mounted on the bottom shell later.

 The back panel fan will be mounted using the flexible silicon mounts that come with the fan.

-Note the position of the fan on the back panel, and where the wires need to come out.
+Note the position of the fan on the back panel, and where the wires need to come out (top left).

 Modifying the enclosure